erjank/teaching/novice.md

     they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
-They reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar[^1].
+They reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.

 2. A _[competent practitioner](gloss.md#competent-practitioner)_
     is someone who has a mental model that's good enough for everyday